Key Takeaways:

 Here are some steps you can take to protect your photos:

+Put a noticeable watermark on your images: This is a good method of keeping your pictures safe from unauthorised use.
 In case you are not acquainted with the concept, a watermark refers to an imperceptible symbol or signature superimposed on a photograph to signify its ownership.

 Use Copyright Notices: You can also add a copyright notice to your photos, which notifies others that the photo is copyrighted and that it cannot be used without your permission.